-Most comet-variety goldfish can live well into their 20’s, some even into their 30’s and 40’s.
+Most long-bodied variety goldfish can live well into their 20’s, some even into their 30’s and 40’s.
 The oldest living goldfish was from the UK and lived to the ripe old age of 44!
 It is hard to verify some of these “oldest fish” records, but many famous fish lived well into their 40’s.
 Most of the goldfish we see in their “geriatric” life stage are usually in their late 20’s to early 30’s.

 Fancy goldfish, usually inbred, are expected to have a slightly shorter lifespan, usually living into their 20’s.
 This will depend significantly on their breeding.
 Some fish, no matter what their owners do, are not equipped to live more than a few years.